-Look for a knife with large, scalloped serrations as they are more effective than small ones and create less crumbs while slicing through bread.
+Look for a knife with wider, scalloped serrations (like the F.N.
+Sharp Bread Knife, available individually and in the 6-knife set essential set 😜).
+The wider scalloped edge is more effective than smaller ones and creates less crumbs while slicing through bread.
 You want a bread knife that looks more like a saw than a steak knife.
 These knives tend to be fairly slender and have a bit of flex to the blade.
 Opt for the sturdiest knife you can afford, since less flexible blades tend to make more even slices.

 The tips of these knives may be rounded or pointed, but it actually makes no difference since the tip of the bread knife isn’t used for cutting.
 Bread knives typically come in lengths from seven to ten inches, but a longer knife tends to be more versatile, and there is certainly no shortage of tasks at which this knife excels!